erickmerchant/handcraft/README.md

 #### html, svg, math

-These are proxies of objects that return functions referred to as _tags_ that when run return an instance of `HandcraftElement`.
-There are three because HTML, SVG, and MathML all require different namespaces when creating an DOM element.
+These are proxies of objects with properties that are functions referred to as _tags_ that when run return an instance of `HandcraftElement`.
+There are three because HTML, SVG, and MathML all require different namespaces when creating a DOM element.

 #### HandcraftNode, HandcraftElement, and HandcraftShadowRoot